SODRE: Youth orchestra

 The Youth Orchestra was launched in 2011, as a result of an alliance between Sodre and the Fundación Sistema de Orquestas Juveniles e Infantiles del Uruguay.
 Made up of more than 100 young musicians, it performs more than 50 concerts a year and has been awarded the National Award for Citizen Excellence on two occasions by the Latin American Development Center.

 It has made different international tours: Panama-United States (2013), —in which it gave a concert in the OAS Hall of the Americas in Washington D.C., in front of diplomatic and political authorities—, Germany-Spain-France (2014), United States-Mexico (2015), Spain-Italy (2017), Cuba-United States (2019).

 Auditoriums

 National Auditorium

-The National Auditorium was inaugurated in 2009 and is located in barrio Centro, Montevideo, in the same place as the old Urquiza Theater that was destroyed in a fire in 1971.
+The National Auditorium was inaugurated in 2009 and is located in Central Montevideo in the same place as the old Urquiza Theater that was destroyed in a fire in 1971.
 Named after the lawyer, politician and former president of the body Adela Reta, it is the main venue of SODRE.